Why Proper Cooling Is Critical for Wine Cellars in Warm Climates and Garages

 Split Systems:

-Perfect for wine cellar HVAC in warm climates, split systems place the noisy, heat-generating condenser outside the cellar (or even outdoors), improving efficiency and reducing thermal load inside.
+Well-suited for wine cellar HVAC in warm climates, split systems place the noisy, heat-generating condenser outside the cellar (or even outdoors), improving efficiency and reducing thermal load inside.
 Learn more in our guide to choosing small wine cellar cooling units and explore ductless split systems for medium wine cellars or ductless split systems for large cellars. -

 Ducted Cooling Systems: